kinopio-club/kinopio-help/api/index.md

-editedAt            | `String`  | The date when card contents in the space was last added or changed createdAt           | `String`  | The date when the space was created updatedAt           | `String`  | The date when any changes in the space were made including a member visiting it
+editedAt            | `String`  | The date when card contents in the space was last added or changed createdAt           | `String`  | The date when the space was created updatedAt           | `String`  | The date when any changes in the space were made including a member visiting it background          | `String`  | The image url used by the space background backgroundTint      | `String`  | The background color used to tint the space background

 <a class="anchor" data-section="🎑" name="cards"></a>
 <h2 class="cards">Cards</h2>